0rphee/derive-it/README.md

 This package provides two functions:

-`ded-nat` is a function that expects 2 parameters:
+`ded-nat` is a function that expects:
 - `stcolor`: the stroke color of the indentation guides.
-The default is `black`.
+Optional: Default is `black`.
 - `arr`: an array with the shape, it can be provided in two shapes.
     - 4 items: (dependency: text content, indentation: integer starting from 0, formula: text content, rule: text content).
     - 3 items: the same as above, but without the dependency.
+- `style-dep`: the styling function that will be applied to the dependencies.
+Optional: Default is `content => text(style: "italic", content)`.
+- `style-formula`: the styling function that will be applied to the formula.
+Optional: Default is `content => content`.
+- `style-rule`: the styling function that will be applied to the rule.
+Optional: Default is `content => text(style: "bold", content)`.

-`ded-nat-boxed` is a function that expects 4 parameters, and returns the deduction in a `box`:
+`ded-nat-boxed` is a function that returns the deduction in a `box` and expects:
 - `stcolor`: the stroke color of the indentation guides.
-The default is `black`.
+Optional: Default is `black`.
 - `premises-and-conclusion`: bool, whether to automatically insert or not the premises and conclusion of the derivation above the lines.
-The default is `true`.
+Optional: Default is `true`.
 - `premise-rule-text`: text content, used for finding the premises' formulas when `premises-and-conclusion` is set to `true`.
-The default is `"PR"`.
+Optional: Default is `"PR"`.
 - `arr`: an array with the shape, it can be provided in two shapes.
     - 4 items: (dependency: text content, indentation: integer starting from 0, formula: text content, rule: text content).
     - 3 items: the same as above, but without the dependency.
+- `style-dep`: the styling function that will be applied to the dependencies.
+Optional: Default is `content => text(style: "italic", content)`.
+- `style-formula`: the styling function that will be applied to the formula.
+Optional: Default is `content => content`.
+- `style-rule`: the styling function that will be applied to the rule.
+Optional: Default is `content => text(style: "bold", content)`.

 > Note: depending on your layout, this functions may fail to compile due to a high enough amount of indentation (due to the recursive implementation of the layout).